ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In an annual letter to shareholders in 1997, Jeff Bezos outlined a framework for classifying decisions into Type 1 and Type 2 decisions.
 Type 1 decisions are not reversible, and should be thought through methodically, carefully, slowly, and with great deliberation and consultation, Bezos wrote.
 If you walk through a door and don't like what you see on the other side, you can t get back to where you were before.
 Which programming language you use, for example, is a Type 1 decision.

-Type 2 decisions are the opposite. ey can and should be made quickly by high-judgment individuals or small groups.
+Type 2 decisions are the opposite.
+They can and should be made quickly by high-judgment individuals or small groups.
 Which exact shade of gray a button is can be a Type 2 decision, as it's easily changed down the line.

 Bezos's advice, which I'll echo here, is that using Type 1 decision-making for Type 2 decisions leads to slowness and failure to experiment and innovate.